Report: Trump Has Soured on Wilbur Ross, Who Can’t Stay Awake at Meetings

 “Wilbur has lost his step,” the 71-year-old Trump reportedly said to someone at some point last year.
 “Actually, he’s probably lost a lot of steps.”

-Ross reportedly has trouble staying awake during meetings too, with a former administration official telling Axios that the 80-year-old is only “good until about 11 a.m.”
+Ross reportedly has trouble staying awake during meetings, too, with a former administration official telling Axios that the 80-year-old is only “good until about 11 a.m.”
 That hasn’t gone over well, since showing signs of age would never be acceptable in this administration.

 The commerce secretary also annoyed Trump by hyperbolically boasting about a deal he’d made to open the Chinese market to American beef, since bragging about deals would never be acceptable in this administration, either.